Team Penske

-Team Penske (formerly Penske Racing) is an American professional auto racing organization, competing in the IndyCar Series, NASCAR Cup Series, IMSA SportsCar Championship and FIA World Endurance Championship.
-Debuting at the 1966 24 Hours of Daytona, the organization has also competed in various other types of professional racing such as Formula One, Can-Am, Trans Am, FIA World Endurance Championship and Australian Supercars.
-Altogether, Team Penske has earned over 500 victories and over 40 championships in all of auto racing.
-Team Penske is a division of Penske Corporation, and is owned and chaired by Roger Penske.
-The team president is Tim Cindric.
+Team Penske (formerly known as Penske Racing) is an American professional auto racing organization that competes in the IndyCar Series, NASCAR Cup Series, IMSA SportsCar Championship, and the FIA World Endurance Championship.
+The team made its competitive debut at the 1966 24 Hours of Daytona and has since participated in a wide range of professional motorsport disciplines, including Formula One, Can-Am, Trans-Am, and Australia’s Supercars Championship.
+Over the course of its history, Team Penske has amassed more than 500 race victories and secured over 40 championships across various categories of auto racing.
+The team operates as a division of Penske Corporation and is owned and chaired by Roger Penske.

 IndyCar Series

-Team Penske currently fields three cars: the No. 2 Hitachi Dallara/Chevrolet for Josef Newgarden, the No. 3 Dallara/Chevrolet driven by Scott McLaughlin, and the No. 12 Verizon Dallara/Chevrolet driven by Will Power.
-Notable past drivers include 4-time Indianapolis 500 winners Al Unser, Rick Mears, and Helio Castroneves.
-Prior to the 2022 race, Team Penske has won the Indy 500 a record 18 times.
-The team has won the series championship 16 times.
+Team Penske currently fields three entries in the IndyCar Series: the No. 2 Hitachi Dallara/Chevrolet driven by Josef Newgarden, the No. 3 Dallara/Chevrolet driven by Scott McLaughlin, and the No. 12 Verizon Dallara/Chevrolet driven by David Malukas.
+Among the team's most notable former drivers are four-time Indianapolis 500 winners Al Unser, Rick Mears, and Hélio Castroneves.
+At the 2024 Indianapolis 500, Team Penske claimed its record 20th victory in the prestigious event.
+The team has also secured the IndyCar Series championship 16 times.